-Most developers don't evaluate their GPT outputs when building applications even if that means introducing unnoticed breaking changes because evaluation is very, very hard.
-In this article, you're going to learn how to evaluate ChatGPT (LLM) outputs the right way.
+Most developers don't setup a process to automatically evaluate LLM outputs when building LLM applications even if that means introducing unnoticed breaking changes because evaluation can be an extremely challenging task.
+In this article, you're going to learn how to evaluate LLM outputs the right way.
 (PS. if you want to learn how to build your own evaluation framework, click here.)

 On the agenda: